monsieurluge/qmk_firmware/keyboards/crkbd/keymaps/monsieurluge/readme.md

  - qwerty, colemak dhm and gaming dedicated layouts
  - increase the accessibility to the main coding symbols
- - do not use any of the 4 main fingers to WRITE IN UPPERCASE (use the thumb instead): one tap on the spacebar for a space character, hold for the SHIFT modifier
+ - do not use any of the 4 main fingers to WRITE IN UPPERCASE, use the thumb instead

 ## Permanent layers

+ - colemak DHm
  - qwerty
- - colemak DHm
- - gaming
+ - gaming "layer mask"

 ## Temporary layers